edugaRP/Kafka-Spring-Boot-Studies/README.md

 You can also use the command-line runner in the `KafkaApplication` class to publish messages.
 It publishes a number of messages with the "Hello World" prefix.

+### Documentation

+For more information about Spring for Apache Kafka: https://docs.spring.io/spring-kafka/docs/current/reference/html/#reference

 ---